Project LORIKEET 6:1

 The lorikeet is the 12:1 scale flying model of the eVTOL aircraft focusing on the electronics required for autonomous flight capabilities.

-As the lorikeet is the smallest of the scaled models, its solutions in areas such as electronics, design, manufacturing, can be scaled and implemented into the larger models.
+Being the smallest of the scaled models, its solutions in electronics, design, manufacturing means:

 Anatomy